 Also, practice unplugging your devices and appliances when not in use.
 It's a good practice whether you’re just going to bed for a few hours or leaving your home or workplace for an extended period.

 Faulty electrical wiring can cause a fire.
-To prevent it, have a licensed electrician periodically check your appliances for exposed or worn-out wires.
+To prevent it, get a licensed electrician to periodically check your appliances for exposed or worn-out wires.

-You can never get too many fire safety tips in the kitchen, which can be a fire hazard all on its own if not properly maintained.
+The kitchen can be a fire hazard all on its own if not properly maintained.
+Make sure to follow these fire safety tips in the kitchen.

-Whatever you do in the kitchen, don’t leave a gas stove on unattended.
+First, don’t leave a gas stove unattended.
 Even if you have to leave momentarily, just turn off the stove until you can attend to it again.

 Another crucial fire safety tip is to not lean over open flames when wearing loose clothing to keep it from catching fire.
 Also, keep your cooking area free of combustible objects like potholders and towels.